 What are your interests/hobbies?
 Right now my main interest is my family.
 I love spending time with my kids; playing board games, watching movies, and going on mini-adventures.
 When I’m not spending time with my family, I enjoy hiking, sewing and reading.

 What advice do you have for new providers/those interested in being FCC Providers?
 Don’t let fear of the unknown hold you back from trying something new.

 Recent Features in the News

-Along with full-time, part-time, weekly, and hourly child care, FCC Providers offer care for weekends, evenings, shift work, newborn infants, TDY, PCS, special needs, and before and after school.
-There are several free expanded child care programs available to families (Extended Duty Care, Missile Care, Returning Home Care, and Supplemental Child Care Program).
+Along with full-time, part-time, weekly, and hourly child care, some FCC providers offer care for weekends, evenings, shift work, TDY, PCS, special needs, and before and after school.
+In addition, there are several free expanded child care programs available to families (Extended Duty Care, Missile Care, Returning Home Care, and Supplemental Child Care Program).
 These programs require additional paperwork and parents are encouraged to reach out to our office for more details on how to qualify.